calumgrant/logical/docs/worklist.md

 - [ ] Command to output results in md format.

 - Remove the "query" predicate, and also remove the "Find" keyword.
+- [ ] Do not parse multiple files on the command line.
+Instead, treat them as "argv/argc"

 ```
 generate-markdown "foo.md" has name n, age a if ....